-I was shaken upon hearing last night that soprano and legendary teacher Ruth Falcon has died.
+I was shaken to learn last night that soprano and legendary teacher Ruth Falcon has died.

-I was extremely lucky to study with Ruth at Mannes for three years.
-She was a consummate technician, a force of nature, someone who could be both boundlessly generous and terribly difficult.
+I was lucky to study with Ruth at Mannes for three years.
+She was an exacting technician, a force of nature, someone who could be both boundlessly generous and terribly difficult.
 Although we haven’t been close in many years, it’s hard to believe she’s gone.

 She cared intensely about singing, and in her years living in Europe, she sought out instruction from anyone who had it figured out that she might learn from.
 I remember her eyes filling and her voice becoming uncharacteristically quiet when she talked about her studies with Régine Crespin (who I had to look up afterward, never having heard of her).
-Ruth’s endless technical curiosity had allowed her to optimize every nook and cranny of her own voice, and she was uncommonly skilled at clarifying and strengthening others’ voices.
+Ruth’s endless technical curiosity was focused on optimization of sound and physical effort, and she was uncommonly skilled at clarifying and strengthening others’ voices.

-When we met, I truly didn’t understand the concept of sung legato—as a physical and emotional approach to music, a commitment of body and soul to a sung line as an uninterrupted conduit of emotion.
-We butted heads over this; she seemed to think that I was willfully ignoring her attempts to explain, although I was simply coming from a completely different background (ensemble singing and Baroque phrasing and articulation).
+When we met, I truly didn’t understand the concept of sung legato as a physical and emotional approach to music—a commitment of body and soul to a sung line as an uninterrupted conduit of emotion.
+I had learned that legato was a marking in musical notation, the opposite of staccato, not a revered commandment of bel canto.
+We butted heads over this.
+She seemed to think that I was willfully ignoring her attempts to explain, although I was simply coming from a completely different background (ensemble singing and Baroque phrasing and articulation).
+I found it almost impossible to change my physical habits of expressivity to match an aesthetic that was new to me, when the old habits went back to the very beginning of my life as a singer (in a choir at age ten).
 Once she said in exasperation that I needed to go away and listen to Caballé for a while if I wanted to understand.
 I dutifully went to the Mannes library and checked out a few CDs, but in my ignorance I unluckily happened on recordings from the very end of Caballé’s career, and she didn’t sound legato to me at all—not mentally, not physically, not musically.
 I reported this reaction with some confusion in our next lesson, and Ruth laughed disbelievingly in my face.
 I wish I had probed more.
 I wish she had tried harder to explain, instead of writing me off as a disrespectful little heathen.

 After three years, we parted ways.
-It took a while to come to terms with our differences, but I can now recognize that we were fighting for the same things; we were on the same team.
+It’s taken me a long time to come to terms with our differences.
+But I recognize now that we were fighting for the same things; we were on the same team.
 She dedicated her life to this art form; so have I. I’ve also come around to her musical opinions in many respects.
 I now find a true, emotionally-motivated sung legato to be one of the most beautiful sounds that exists.
-I’ve now entirely accepted that no one can sing all styles equally well, and that sinking deeply into a smaller repertoire doesn’t have to be a compromise.
+I’ve now accepted that no one can sing all music equally well, and that sinking deeply into a small repertoire can be as rewarding, and artistically fulfilling, as inhabiting many styles.